 Simone Stallman is the Managing Director of Hospitality at Isabella Freedman.
 She comes to Hazon with extensive experience in hospitality management, event planning and catering and has had various roles at Isabella Freedman since 2017.
 A native New Yorker, Simone spends her time both at Isabella Freedman and in the East Village in New York City.
 She studied fashion and art at Syracuse University and enjoys going to see live music, snowboarding, cooking and spending time with her pup, Magenta.

 The Food We Serve

 Our kitchen and dining room are glatt kosher under supervision of the Hartford Kashrut Commission.
 During Pesach, we understand that folks come here with a wide range of observances and traditions, and we strive to make sure that everyone feels comfortable and nourished.
 Please indicate any special dietary needs when you register.
 We can provide vegetarian, vegan, gluten-free, or dairy-free options and we will do our best to accommodate all your food allergies or other dietary needs.
-The following will give you a brief introduction to our practices for Pesach:

 Dairy: All of our dairy – milk, cheese, and yogurt – is Cholov Yisroel.

 Kitniyot: We do not serve kitniyot during Pesach.

 Gebrochts: We do serve gebrochts throughout Pesach, however there are non-gebrochts/gluten-free options at each meal.

 Meals: We will serve three meals each full day of your stay.
 Only dinner will be provided on your arrival day and breakfast on your departure day.
 Ahead of the late Seders we also serve an earlier light supper.
 Seders and holiday meals at the start and end will have assigned tables.
 Your choice of dining will remain the same the entire program.